140. VA Regulations and Requirements for the Protection of Human Subjects: Overview

 University and affiliate investigators conducting research at a VA facility, or conducting research involving veterans must comply with additional VA regulatory requirements for research including

-- ORD policies, handbooks, and guidance documents; and
+- ORD policies, handbooks, directives and guidance documents; and

 - VASNHCS (or other VA) standard operating procedures.

-The University and VASNHCS comply with regulatory requirements for accreditation of their HRPPs.
+The University complies with regulatory requirements for accreditation of their HRPPs.
 Due to the division of responsibilities between the two institutions, accreditation requirements specific to the roles/responsibilities of the VASNHCS Medical Center Director are not under the purview of Research Integrity (RI) or the University’s IRB.
 RI and the IRB communicate through the VA Research Office and when warranted, directly with the Associate Chief of Staff for Research (ACOS/R).
-NOTE: The VA Research Office is responsible for assessing the adequacy of resources for each human research project submitted for IRB review.
-NOTE: The following VA policy sections address protections in addition to DHHS and FDA requirements, other agency regulations, and state laws.
+The VA Research Office is responsible for assessing the adequacy of resources for each human research project submitted for IRB review.

 VA Requirements for IRB Composition and VA Representation